GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Duration**: Concentration plus a number of rounds equal to the spell's tier

 **Effect**: When you cast this spell, you cause a pillar of flame to erupt from the ground centered on a point you designate within range.
-The cylinder has a ciricular base 3 yards in width and 15 yards in height.
+The cylinder has a circular base 3 yards in width and 15 yards in height.
 When you summon it, you either give it a direction to head in (it moves a number of yards equal to the spell tier during each movement phase) or have it stand in place.

 So long as you are concentrating on the spell, you may expend an action or reaction to move the pillar up to a number of yards equal to the spell's tier.